Skip to Content

 Fabric Handling Capabilities

-2. Use differential feed to prevent fabric stretch on knits
+2. Utilize differential feed settings (0.7-2.0) to control fabric behavior

 Ease of Use for Beginners